 Thai Vegetable Quesadillas with Cilantro Pesto

 Meet our new favorite quesadilla.
-Packed with red peppers, zucchini, napa cabbage and even fresh pineapple, these thai vegetable quesadillas make an awesome weeknight meal.
-Especially when served with cilantro pesto!
+Packed with fresh veggies and pineapple, these thai quesadillas make an awesome weeknight meal.
+Especially when served with homemade pesto!
 Yes yes.

 So let me tell you the story of the first time I made these quesadillas.